Jim61C/Image-Based-Labeling-Using-Wide-Baseline-Matching/README.md

 Running the algorithm

 - clickGroundTruth.py

-  - Automatic Unique Feature Construction & Ground Truth Click
+  - Follow on screen insruction for Automatic Unique Feature Construction / Ground Truth Click
+  - 1. click for mannual groundTruth labelling
+  - 2. click for automatic feature construction
   - Constructed unique features will be saved in ./features_generated
   - click on the image for the patch to be processed/recorded
   - press 'u' for undo